adamparker75/Ref_Report/README.md

 a separate 'helper' search function, which was then called by each app route function, passing in the name of the input field and the template name as an argument.

-2. I found that any user could view the All reports page, which should only be able to be seen by Admin.
+2. I found that any user could view the All reports page, which should only be seen by Admin.
 To resolve this I created a function to check if the user is an admin, then called this function in an if statement in the app route for All Reports, to ensure that only Admin can view this page.

-3. Any users were able to edit or delete othe users reports.
+3. Any users were able to edit or delete other users reports.
 This was resolved by creating a check in the edit report function to see if the logged in user was equal to the author of the report, or was Admin.
 If this is true, then the logged in user is able to edit and delete their own reports.